Possible Bearish Inside Day Candle Pattern Detected for Williams Cos Inc (NYSE:WMB) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Williams Cos Inc (NYSE:WMB)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Williams Cos Inc (NYSE:WMB) based on the price action in the company's shares.
-Today's price range of $17.80 and $18.20 is within yesterday's high and low of the day.
+Yesterday's price range of $17.80 and $18.22 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Williams Cos Inc may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 The Williams Companies, Inc. is an energy infrastructure company focused on connecting North America's hydrocarbon resource plays to growing markets for natural gas, natural gas liquids (NGLs), and olefins.
 The Company owns and operates midstream gathering and processing assets, and interstate natural gas pipelines.